 If you have been injured in a slip and fall accident that may have been caused by the negligence of a property owner or manager, you need an attorney who understands personal injury law and knows what steps to take on your behalf.

-At Binder and Associates, our Pasadena premises liability attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Pasadena, California area since 1973.
+At Binder and Associates, our Encino premises liability attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Encino, California area since 1973.
 Our thorough knowledge of the law and our fierce litigating skills allow us to consistently help accident victims secure the maximum possible compensation for their injuries and losses.

 Contact Us – We Are Ready to Fight for Your Rights

 To arrange for your free initial consultation during which you will receive trusted advice from an experienced legal professional, please contact our office by calling us at 626-793-9124 or 800-310-1529 or by emailing us using the form on the right-hand side of this page.